rparak/Unity3D_ABB_CRB_15000_GoFa_EGM/README.md

 Link: https://library.abb.com/

+The application uses performance optimization using multi-threaded programming.

+This solution can be used to control a real robot or to simulate one.
+The Unity3D Digital-Twin application has been tested on the ABB CRB GoFa robotic arm, both on real hardware and in simulation.

+The application can be installed on a mobile phone, tablet or computer, but for communication with the robot it is necessary to be in the same network.

 **Notes:**

 EGM (Externally Guided Motion) is an interface for ABB robots that allows smoothless control of the robotic arm from an external application (in our case it is a Unity3D developmentpPlatform ).
 The EGM can be used to transfer positions to the robot controller in either Joint/ Cartesian space.
 In our case it is the control of the robot using Cartesian coordinates.